BenjaminYde/Python-Guide/README.md

 This repository is a Python guide designed which is designed to be easily opened using VS Code or Github.
 It contains extensive documentation, code examples, and best practices to help you become a proficient Python programmer.
 The guide intends to be **to the point** so you can continue what really matters, programming.

+# Execute Code Examples 🚀

+Explore the `examples` directory for **interactive Python** code examples, easily executable in Jupyter Notebooks using a **Docker DevContainer** within **Visual Studio Code**.
+This setup ensures a consistent and streamlined coding environment, ideal for learning and experimentation.

 # Guide Index 🗂️

 **The following index contains categories with topics that are ready for visibility or completed.**